Our Team

 Ryne Wilson

-Dr. Wilson is a Clinical Assistant Professor at the University of Minnesota School of Nursing.
+Dr. Wilson is a clinical assistant professor at the University of Minnesota School of Nursing.
 He is a nationally recognized leader in cancer nursing with extensive experience in case management, interprofessional healthcare leadership, and health policy.
-Dr. Wilson has published in national and international peer-reviewed journals focused on clinical and professional issues in cancer nursing and currently serves on the Board of Directors for the Oncology Nursing Society which represents over 100,000 oncology nurses across the United States.
+Dr. Wilson has published in national and international peer-reviewed journals focused on clinical and professional issues in cancer nursing and currently serves on the board of directors for the Oncology Nursing Society which represents over 100,000 oncology nurses across the United States.

 Email: [email protected]

-CIH Affiliate Faculty, 2025-26
+CIH Senior Affiliate Faculty, 2026-27

 Expand all